-If you use Flickr’s online photosharing service, you can take advantage of iPhoto’s built-in Flickr uploader to send geotagged images to your photo stream (the site offers a Map feature for viewing tagged images).
+Flickr’s online photosharing service, you can take advantage of iPhoto’s built-in Flickr uploader to send geotagged images to your photo stream (the site offers a Map feature for viewing tagged images).
 Just keep a few additional things in mind: first, make sure you’re using the latest version of iPhoto (currently 8.0.2).
 You’ll also need to open your Flickr account’s Privacy & Permissions section and set the Import EXIF Location Data option to Yes.

 Of course, there may be times when you don’t want this data to travel with your pictures.
 For example, you may not want the world to know where you live when you publish photos of your son’s birthday party.
 So remember, you’re in control.
 To make sure you never accidentally publish geodata with your images, consider leaving the options for including location data unchecked by default.

 Putting the data to work

 You can reap the benefits of your geotagging efforts in many ways.
 Start by clicking on Places in the Library pane, and then click on the map view icon (it looks like a globe) in the lower left corner.
 Next to it is the Zoom All button that adjusts the map to show pins for all the images you’ve tagged in your library.
 This provides an overview of where you’ve taken your pictures.
 Mouse over any of the pins, and a label appears describing that area.